 If and when your company decides to take this next step, here are a few best practices to keep in mind:

 1. Audit for gaps in your references

 Advocate marketing programs are most successful when there is a depth and breadth of customers you can call upon for any sales or marketing situation under the sun, including customer references.
+(Learn more about advocate personas here.)
 As such, you’ll want to audit your pool of customers to find the gaps that may exist.

 “Slice and dice” your advocate base by industry, geography, product, etc. to see where you’re strong and where you may need to focus some effort in recruiting additional advocates.
 Dashboards and pie charts are a great way to easily see those gaps in a visual format.
 It is also important to expand the depth of your contacts within your customer organizations.

 Also look at the types of reference activities your advocates have agreed to do, as you’ll want a good mix there as well.
-If you’ve got a million customers willing to take a phone call, but only a couple willing to speak to an analyst or write a review for you on the Salesforce AppExchange, for example, there’s room to grow.
+If you’ve got a million customers willing to take a phone call, but only a couple willing to speak to an analyst or write a review for you, there’s room to grow.

 Lastly, don’t forget to also look at content you have created with your customers, such as written case studies and video interview clips that are often used by sales and marketing teams in the upper parts of the funnel to increase engagement and motivate buyers to move further to a closed sale.
 Make sure you’ve got a fairly solid amount of content assets that can be accessed and used at any stage of the cycle, because leveraging customer advocacy early and often is one of the best and fastest ways to go from “lead” to “new customer” faster.